wuletawwonte/wuletawwonte.github.io/README.md

-# website-wuletaw - Bootstrap template edited
+# website-wuletaw

-A website to test jenkins feature to automate deployment in a local server.
+> The portfolio website of Wuletaw Wonte.